Largest Coworking Companies

 Some companies include words that set themselves apart from the pack.
 TechSpace, for example, emphasizes its technological credentials.
 The Yard, too, differentiates itself by conjuring a sense of community, like the socialization you'd get by hanging out in your yard and interacting with the neighbors.

 Of course, your coworking space’s name should also follow the other general rules that any business needs.
-Pick something different from your competitors and has SEO potential, but is still easy to pronounce.
+Pick something different from your competitors and something that has SEO potential, but is still easy to pronounce.
 Make sure your chosen name doesn’t have any potential copyright infringements to avoid litigation down the line.
 Finally, confirm that you can purchase an internet domain and obtain accounts across social media platforms with the name before making the choice official.